DHI/Arsenal/ARSENAL.md

 - Establishes a convention to encapsulate business logic in a clear manner
 - Can be wired up to GraphQL directly

+## Webpack

+- The leader in bundling tools
+- Continues to learn from other tools and get better

 ## GraphQL

 - Presents data in a way that is natural for UI development